polo2ro/hexo-generator-lunr/README.md

 # hexo-generator-lunr
-Lunr index generator plugin for Hexo, compatible with Chinese.
+Lunr index generator plugin for Hexo.

+This fork is based on the default lunr, and use a multi language configuration with the lunr-languages package

 ## How to use